I3A-NavSys/utrafman_sim/docs/install.md

 1. Open MATLAB and navigate to the folder **.../utrafman_sim/src/matlab/simulations/**.
 2. Run the script **simple_simulation.m**.
 This will set up your simulation environment with 2 UAVs following their respective flight plans (a random route of 500 meters).
 3. In Gazebo, open the left panel and select **World > Models**.
-At the end of the list you can find several drones.
+At the end of the list, you can find several drones.
 Right-click one of them and configure the camera to **Follow** it.

 ![UAVs](./img/tutorials/simple-simulation-2.png 'Gazebo Viewer.
 Ten UAVs flying in the world. :size=800px')